truenas/documentation/content/en/hub/initial-setup/directory-services/ms-ldap-defaults-2020.md

 For more details about this change to Windows, please see [Microsoft’s article about LDAP Channel Binding and LDAP Signing Requirements](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/ldap-channel-binding-and-ldap-signing-requirements-march-update/ba-p/921536).

-This Microsoft change to the default behavior has been addressed in the upcoming 11.2-U8 release, and has already been addressed in the FreeNAS 11.3-Release.
+This Microsoft change to the default behavior has been addressed in the FreeNAS/TrueNAS 11.2-U8 and newer releases.
 The methods of communicating with the Domain Controller now use strong authentication.
 The strong authentication methods are either SSL-encrypted transport or signed sasl_gssapi bind (Kerberos).

-It is strongly recommended that all TrueNAS and FreeNAS systems that use LDAP and/or Active Directory are updated to 11.3-RELEASE or 11.2-U8.
+It is strongly recommended to update all TrueNAS and FreeNAS systems that use LDAP and/or Active Directory to 11.2-U8, 11.3, or newer versions of FreeNAS/TrueNAS.
 This will prevent the new Windows security defaults from disrupting your Active Directory connectivity.